lilhumza/Bank/README.md

 ***Update October 21, 2019***
 - transaction history is now properly written to file
+- user can now ask for Bank Balance Enquiry

 ***Needs Work (ATM)***
 - ability to cancel withdraw